wslominski/hw-bdd-cucumber/README.md

 Rails Intro homework against which to write your scenarios, and the necessary scaffolding for the first couple of scenarios.

-Fork this repo into your own GitHub account and clone it into Cloud9 using the clone link from your fork with the `git clone` command in Cloud 9.
+You may fork your own copy, or just clone this repo directly.
+If you clone it directly, you won't be able to push your code changes back from your IDE.
+Maybe that's OK with you.
+If you fork into your own GitHub account first and clone your fork, you can push your changes back to your github account.
 We recommend that you do a `git commit` as you get each part working.
-As an optional additional help, git allows you to associate tags---symbolic names---with particular commits.
-For example, immediately after doing a commit, you could say `git tag hw3-part1b` , and thereafter you could use `git diff hw3-part1b` to see differences since that commit, rather than remembering its commit ID.
-Note that after creating a tag in your local repo, you need to say `git push origin --tags` to push the tags to a remote.
-(Tags are ignored by deployment remotes such as Heroku, so there's no point in pushing tags there.)

 Once you clone the repo, these commands should get you up and running: